 Ian Allison's Giant Sam Bankman-Fried Scoop Won Accolades in 2023

-The CoinDesk reporter belongs in the journalism hall of fame since there's little, if any, precedent for the waves his story on Alameda Research and FTX stirred up.
+The CoinDesk reporter belongs in the Journalism Hall of Fame since there's little, if any, precedent for the waves his story on Alameda Research and FTX stirred up.

-The adrenalin rush arrived swiftly after Reuters got word out from the courtroom that the jury had decided Sam Bankman-Fried's fate.
+The adrenaline rush arrived swiftly after Reuters got word out from the courtroom that the jury had decided Sam Bankman-Fried's fate.
 I went downstairs to get water for my suddenly dry mouth and told my wife, while feeling like my body was floating a few inches off the ground, that the climax of a crazy year in crypto was here.
 Back upstairs in my home office, I read the verdict minutes later.
 The former FTX CEO was guilty.

 This profile is part of CoinDesk's Most Influential 2023.
 For the full list, click here.